osi-oswald/react-unify/README.md

 ## @Render

-Sets `this.render` and `MyComponent.Render` as stateless render function with the component instance as viewmodel/input.
+Sets `this.render` and `MyComponent.Render` as stateless render function with the component instance as input / viewmodel.

 ```js
 @Render(MyComponentRender)